UPenn-CIT599/final-project-battleshipgame/README.md

 2.When the game starts, 2 of 10x10 boards will be displayed on screen.

-3.Start to place your Carrier(5 size), choose vertical or horizontal, as well as start point x,y coordinate based on instructions
+3.Start to place your Carrier(5 size), choose vertical or horizontal, as well as start point x,y coordinate based on instructions. 'w' stands for water. 's' stands for ship.
 ![picture](Figure/Figure1.png)

 4.Repeat the placement for Battleship(4 sizes), Cruiser(3 size), Submarine(3 size),Destroyer(2 size)
 ![picture](Figure/Figure2.png)

 5.After setting up, the game start by Humman player shooting first.
 Human player needs to choose a location to hit by inserting x, y coordinates.
-The result of shooting(hit or miss) will be printed out.
+The result of shooting(hit or miss) will be printed out. 'x'stands for successful shooting and 'o' stands for missing.
 ![picture](Figure/Figure3.png)

 6.The computer player will attack afterwards.
-Same as previous step, Attacking results as well as Human Board will be displayed on screen. 'w' stands for water. 's' stands for ship. 'x'stands for successful shooting and 'o' stands for missing.
+Same as previous step, Attacking results will be displayed on screen.

 7.Repeat step 5 and 6 until one player hit all the ship on the broad of the other.
 The loser will be announced.
 ![picture](Figure/Figure4.png)